 Mark’s most memorable experiences include reporting the devastation moments after a tornado touched down in Moore, Oklahoma, and reporting from the most destructive hurricane in US history: Katrina.
 In May 2016, Mark was among the first on the ground photographing the Fort McMurray wildfires, as well as a powerful tornado near Windsor, Ontario, later that summer.

-In 2015, Mark was named a Fellow of the Royal Canadian Geographical Society, and is excited to be on the panel of judges selected for ‘A Moment on The Great Trail’ photo contest, hosted by Trans Canada Trail and The Weather Network.
+In 2015, Mark was named a Fellow of the Royal Canadian Geographical Society, and formed part of the panel of judges selected for ‘A Moment on The Great Trail’ photo contest in 2017, hosted by Trans Canada Trail and The Weather Network.

 Mark’s Tips for Shooting When No Person in Their Right Mind Would Be Outside.